MCP Integration

 Cursor

-In Cursor settings, add the SSE URL under MCP servers:
+In Cursor settings, add the URL under MCP servers:

 https://your-hugr-instance.example.com/mcp